kiototeko/InkFiltration/README.md

 - Once you think you got correct all parameters, you can use the progam *patternInjection/randomBits.sh* with any quantity of pages to inject random patterns into them.

+## Programs included in this repository

+- As described above, all types of programs to obtain the necessary transmitter and receiver parameters, apply them and process the results are contained in *patternInjection* and *receiver/MATLAB* folders.

+- An Android app is included in *receiver/PrinterLeaks* that does exactly the same as the MATLAB scripts.

+- In *receiver/filter* both the actual implementation of a CUPS filter that injects the malicious patterns into documents and the filter that defends against this are included.